alain17-web/vueWorkshop/README.md

 <img width="1205" alt="vue3basic" src="https://user-images.githubusercontent.com/60004408/142411425-2dbb6f94-1610-46ff-8f3d-3767ec1d5e98.png">

 # Real World Vue
 is a slightly more complex and realistic app that calls an API to display a list of cards showing different events.
-We will use among other things NPM, single file components and Axios.
+We will use among other things NPM, single file components, Vue Router and Axios.

 [The app Real-World](https://real-world-vue-bexo.onrender.com/)